Our 2 in 1 waterproof jacket in Ventile and Climashield

 The liner is completely wearable as is, without the Ventile jacket.

-It is a system of press studs which allows it to be fixed in the jacket.
-Small nice detail: it is possible to close or open the lining independently of the Ventile jacket.
+It is a system of snap buttons that allows it to be fixed in the jacket.
+Nice little detail: it is possible to close or open the lining independently of the Ventile jacket.

-It is a strap system at the neck and sleeves which allows the lining to be fixed.
+It is a strap system at the neck and sleeves that allows the lining to be attached.
 Note the visible micro-ripstop pattern.

-As for Climashield, I explained at length why I love this insulation so much, so I will recall the key points:
+As for Climashield, I have explained at length why I love this insulation so much, so I will remind you of the key points:

-• they are continuous filaments: it therefore has much better resistance over time
+• These are continuous filaments: it therefore has much better resistance over time.

-• it resists compression very well, it regains its volume very quickly
+• it resists compression very well, it regains its loft very quickly

-• it wicks away moisture, unlike down which has difficulty managing it
+• It wicks away moisture, unlike down which has trouble managing it

-For more details on the Climashield, I invite you to (re)read the article presenting our coach jacket .
+For more details on the Climashield, I invite you to (re)read the presentation article of our coach jacket .

 Note that thanks to the fastening system, it is entirely possible to close only the lining, but not the jacket.

-A 67g insulation that owes nothing to chance… ⚖️
+A 67g insulator that owes nothing to chance… ⚖️

 Precisely, like our coach jacket, the weight used here is Climashield APEX 67g.